Building a Near Real-Time Discovery Platform with AWS

 - Keep the default selections and choose Next.

 - Choose Json defined access policy and add the following policy

 Note: The above policy applies an IP-based access policy for Kibana.
 Should you wish to implement username & password authentication for Kibana please refer to Amazon Cognito Authentication for Kibana

 - Choose Confirm and create.

 - Within ~10 minutes, your domain is ready.
-When the creation process has reached a status of Active, the domain should be associated with both an Elasticsearch Service endpoint and a Kibana URL, which you need to store for later steps.
+When the creation process has reached a status of Active, the domain should be associated with both an Amazon OpenSearch Service endpoint and a Kibana URL, which you need to store for later steps.